5th May 2026

 • From €20,200 to €35,200 → 30%

 In this case, the salary of €30,000 falls within the bracket from €20,200 to €35,200, with a marginal rate of 30%.
-This does not mean that you pay a 30% for your entire salary., but only for the portion of salary that falls within that bracket.
-This is how your taxation would be distributed:
+This does not mean that you pay a 30% for your entire salary., but only for the part of the salary that falls within that bracket.

 • Up to €12,450 → 19%